-Francesca Runza is our principal moderator and has 27 years’ experience in ethnographic and market research.
-Her formative years in marketing research were developed on the supplier and client sides where she learned the nuts and bolts of qualitative and quantitative research and studied issues in customer satisfaction, product development and advertising.
-She further developed her skills at 3 advertising agencies, Saatchi & Saatchi/Conill Advertising, Hill Holliday Connors Cosmopolus and J. Walter Thompson, where she focused on strategic and creative development, corporate image, brand tracking and ethnographic research in the general and Hispanic markets.
+Francesca Runza is our principal moderator and has 30 years experience in marketing research.
+In her formative years Francesca work on the supplier and client sides where she learned the nuts and bolts of qualitative and quantitative research and conducted studies on customer satisfaction, product development and advertising.
+Francesca further developed her skills at Saatchi & Saatchi/Conill Advertising, Hill Holliday Connors Cosmopolus and J. Walter Thompson, where she focused on strategic and creative development, corporate image, brand tracking and ethnographic research in the general and Hispanic markets.
 Francesca's moderating style is warm and enthusiastic.
 Her sense of humor and genuineness encourages open and dynamic discussions in groups or one-on-one environments.
-Work as a producer and correspondent for a local radio show in the past has trained her to find the story within every study.
+Her experience as a producer for a local NPR show has also trained her to listen for the story within every study.

 Adapting to last-minute changes with ease is part of being a good moderator and a skill that can have a calming effect on clients who are getting pressures from their internal colleagues.
 Change is an inevitable part of qualitative research since it is not a rigid tool.
 Even if the stimuli do not change, a moderator should encourage clients to evolve the guide as you move through the research and learn new information to get the most out of your project.